TallerDeDesarrollo-UCB-Nahual/Nahual-ServicioDatos/README.md

 ## 💻 Run Project

-To run project use the following command:
+To run project use the following command inside the folder Nahual-ServicioDatos:

 npm run start --env=<Environment>

+To run in a development enviroment use the following command:

+npm run dev --dev=<enviroment>

 Possible environments: